rebelsky/csc207c/_eboards/eboard22-2.md

       data in the future.
 If we compute a hash now and compute a hash later, the two hashes should be the same.
 (Hashes are generally smaller than the data.)
+* Note that you should do the mining primarily in the first `Block` constructor.
+The `mine` operation in blockchains just calls that constructor and then returns the nonce of the created block.

 Questions
 ---------

 ### Administrative

+**When will the MP redos be graded?**

+> I don't know.

+### MP9

 ### Other